leahvelleman/velleman-dot-org/_posts/2018-02-18-lace-automata.md

 stole-and-then-forgot-about-stealing a kind of rule-based doodles that I later realized were cellular automata.

-**Update:** Wherever I got them from, it looks like they've been independently invented at least one other time.
-[Paige Gulley was posting art made with this style of automaton a few years ago.](https://then-there.tumblr.com/post/77739107796) She says she didn't learn about them anywhere, but came up with the idea herself, the same way I remember doing it: doodling while bored in class.
+> **Update:** Wherever I got them from, it looks like they've been
+> independently invented at least one other time.
+[Paige Gulley was
+> posting art made with this style of automaton a few years
+> ago.](https://then-there.tumblr.com/post/77739107796) She says she
+> didn't learn about them anywhere, but came up with the idea herself, the
+> same way I remember doing it: doodling while bored in class.

-<p><strike> I've looked for information about them since and not been able to
+<blockquote><strike> I've looked for information about them since and not been able to
 find any --- which makes me think either I did invent them, or else wherever I stole them from isn't very well-known.
-If I did did invent them, I'll call them "lace automata," because a lot of them form open, lacy patterns of crossing lines and cables.</strike></p>
+If I did did invent them, I'll call them "lace automata," because a lot of them form open, lacy patterns of crossing lines and cables.</strike></blockquote>

 I've started playing around with them again recently, and trying to work out some of their properties.
 As cellular automata, they're similar to,